100 things to do in Manchester

 Browse the 35 miles of book shelving in Central Library

 Facing St Peter’s Square, Manchester’s Central Library is hard to miss: the impressive architecture and central location make it an ideal place to work and explore.
-It boasts an impressive 35 miles worth of shelving with a vast collection of rare books, archives and local history so there’s bound to be something that piques your interest!
+It boasts an impressive 35 miles worth of shelving with a vast collection of rare books, archives and local history so there’s bound to be something that piques your interest.
 If you’re in need of a new study spot, the central Reading Room is the perfect place to work and research.

-Sitting directly in-between the University’s North Campus and Manchester’s Gay Village, the statue is a celebration of both Turing’s public and private life.
+Sitting directly in-between the University’s North Campus and Manchester’s Gay Village, the Alan Turing statue is a celebration of both his public and private life.
 Turing was a pioneer of mathematics, computing and academia, and since his death has become an icon of the LGBTQ+ community.
 He inspired change and helped build the world as we know it.
 Visit his memorial, or get involved with current research at The Alan Turing Institute.

 Visit a Roman fort at the Castlefield Urban Heritage Park